Map1e-fans/ValidGen-Release/README.md

-### Before using this tool, you must install JDK-17 and start RM2PT with JDK-17.
 * You can use the following link in RM2PT's plugin installer for installation:
   - https://map1e-fans.github.io/ValidGen-Release/
 * The offline installer can be downloaded in here: